Bunce Island, Sierra Leone

 Video release date: Thursday, July 28, 2022

-WMF’s engagement at Bunce Island is supported by the U.S. Department of State through the Ambassadors Fund for Cultural Preservation and the U.S. Embassy in Freetown.
+WMF’s work at Bunce Island was supported by the U.S. Ambassadors Fund for Cultural Preservation (AFCP) at the U.S. Department of State, and by the U.S. Embassy in Freetown.

 About Heritage from Home